BakaTopcat/ATEM-hotkey/README.md

 # ATEM-hotkey
-Python script watches ATEM and emulates a keyboard hotkeys when source is on-air
+Python script watches ATEM and emulates a keyboard hotkeys when desired source is on-air.

+Useful for triggering playback, for example.